jonatack/bitcoin-development/how-to-compile-bitcoin-core-from-source-on-linux-and-macOS.md

     - `./autogen.sh`
     - Use the output from the BDB build above for the exact export command: `export BDB_PREFIX='<PATH-TO>/db4'`
     - `./configure BDB_LIBS="-L${BDB_PREFIX}/lib -ldb_cxx-4.8" BDB_CFLAGS="-I${BDB_PREFIX}/include"`
+    - Note that you can run `./configure --help` to see the (many) configuration options
     - `make`, or if you have multiple threads on your machine, you can tell `make` to utilize all of them and reduce compile time significantly with `make -j"$(($(nproc)+1))"` on Linux or